pancelor/pancelor.github.io/templates/posts/linecook.md

 Linecook is my favorite little game that I've made in a long while.
 I think a lot of that was due to me trying to make the code tangible.
 So many things just clicked and instantly turned into much better versions of themselves when I considered how they would interact if the game world was a real, physical place.
 Three cheers for tangible code!

 Okay, that's it.
 Thanks for reading!
-Go play [linecook](https://pancelor.itch.io/linecook)!
-Let me know if you can beat my high score :)
+Go play [linecook](https://pancelor.itch.io/linecook), and let me know if you manage to beat my high score :)

 <figure>
   <img src="/assets/linecook/pb.png"/>
   <figcaption>my best run: 7-1-0 in 5:26.66 on hard mode</figcaption>
 </figure>

-And hey, if you've read all the way this far, you might enjoy being on my [mailing list](/contact); signing up there is probably the best way to be notified when I write more posts like this!
+And hey, if you've read all the way this far, you might enjoy being on my [mailing list](/contact); signing up there is probably the best way to be notified when I write more posts like this.

 If you want to leave me a comment, drop it in [this dedicated twitter thread](https://twitter.com/pancelor) I guess?
 You could also [email me](hello@pancelor.com) if you like.
-(Sorry, I haven't figured out a good comments system for my site yet!)
+(Sorry, I haven't figured out a good comments system for my site yet)

 </section>
 <%- include ("/_footer.ejs") %>